Self-contained self-rescue device: Oxygen sources

 A SCSR is usually a closed-circuit breathing apparatus with a chemical oxygen generator or a compressed oxygen cylinder and a carbon dioxide absorber.
 SCSRs are most commonly used in some coal mines, are intended for one person, and usually supply at least one hour of oxygen.
 SCSRs are intended to facilitate escape from mines after a fire or explosion.
 They are also used by people working with machinery on the surface of a mine or pit, in case they become covered by such materials as coal or sand.
 Usage of SCSRs for other purposes is discouraged.

 Oxygen sources have shorter working lifetimes than respirators.
 The EN 13794 standard for them defines 'Class 30' as offering 30 minutes of breathable oxygen.

 Some SCSRs use potassium superoxide as a chemical oxygen source.
 As their chemical reactions are energetic and exothermic, there is also a fire risk, as with respirators.

-Faulty SCSRs were implicated in the Sago Mine disaster.